 Rome 6 June 2012

 This part of my web is still under construction.
-I'll deal with this as soon as my thesis writing and postdoc search allow.
 Sorry!

 Were you just curious about why a Venus transit is amongst solar eclipses?
 A Venus transit takes place when Venus comes in between the Earth and the Sun, exactly the same that happens with the Moon during a solar eclipse.
 The only rather obvious difference is that the size of Venus from Earth is so very small compared with that of the Moon.
 So you can think of a transit as a mini annular eclipse.